-Our plan offers an extra benefit that is not covered by Original Medicare and not included in your benefits package as a plan member.
-Extra benefits are called "Optional Supplemental Benefits."
-If you want this optional supplemental benefit, you must sign up and you will have to pay an additional premium.
-The optional supplemental benefit described in this section is subject to the same appeals process as any other benefits.
+Our plan offers some extra benefits that are not covered by Original Medicare and not included in your benefits package as a plan member.
+These extra benefits are called "Optional Supplemental Benefits."
+If you want these optional supplemental benefits, you must sign up for them and you may have to pay an additional premium for them.
+The optional supplemental benefits described in this section is subject to the same appeals process as any other benefits.